shipitdev/mexc-runtime/README.md

    go test ./...
    ```

+4. Create or import a Telegram user session:
-4. (Optional) If you have an existing Telethon/TDesktop session, convert or copy it to the path referenced by `telegram.session_storage_path`.
-Otherwise, run a one-off helper (e.g. gotd/td `gotdlogin`) to create the user session file.
+   - If you already use Telethon/TDesktop, convert the session to the path configured in `telegram.session_storage_path`.
+   - Alternatively, use a gotd helper (e.g. `gotdlogin`) to authenticate once and persist the session file.

 5. Launch the bot in dry-run mode: